 Creatine is a waste of money - for most people!

-Well, you will typically gain a few pounds from the supplementation itself, but that is only from water retention and not from actual tissue formation.
-Who in the hell wants that?
-Now, in some cases, it helps people work harder to achieve higher gains, even though this can normally be achieved without taking supplements of creatine.
+You will typically gain a few pounds from the supplementation itself fairly quickly, but that is mostly from water retention and not from actual tissue formation.
+Who normally wants to have water gains?
+Now, in some cases, it helps people work harder to achieve higher gains in their lifts, etc., even though this can normally be achieved without taking supplements of creatine.
+Your body produces a lot of this good stuff, but vegetarians and older people are often on the edge of not having enough - especially if they are participating in intense workouts for bodybuilding purposes.

+Personally, I think creatine is a complete waste of money for most people!
+Only unless you're a vegetarian, an older person that could use a boost in muscle energy, or a hardcore bodybuilding beast with the ambition to achieve a steroid-like freaky build (even then, creatine is not totally your answer - maybe something illegal like steroids, perhaps), you may find this supplement worthy of the high dollar sign.
 I usually detest the unnatural route, and especially when it can be avoided.
 For the ones that are looking for natural forms of creatine, it is abundantly found in most meats.
-I'd recommend red meat & fish, for example.
+I'd recommend red meat & fish or seafood, for example.
 Foods like Salmon & Tuna are really packing the natural form of creatine, but I understand that not everyone eats fish all the time.

-If you need some extra energy, try ginseng as an herbal supplement and make sure you're eating healthy while also getting enough protein - and Zinc & Magnesium intake is also important during physical fitness training.
-You can get most of the minerals (that help support muscle growth and a high level of testosterone) you need by adding nuts, seeds, and legumes to your diet (but you might want to add Vitamin C to combat the phytic acid in those).
+If you need some extra energy, try ginseng as an herbal supplement and make sure you're eating healthy while also getting enough protein.
+Zinc & Magnesium intake is also important during physical fitness training.
+You can get most of the minerals (that help support muscle growth and a high level of testosterone) you need by adding nuts, seeds, and legumes to your existing diet (but you might want to add Vitamin C to combat the phytic acid in those so you can absorb more nutrients).
+Anyway, be wary of the hype and don't waste your money on crap that you don't need.
+Cheers!

 ...Need a natural source of Creatine?
 Eat this: